yyxcv/typing-test-ts/README.md

 I use the app on a daily basis but there are still many shortcomings.
 Some of these are:

-* currently only tested in Firefox on Windows
+* currently only tested for Firefox on Windows
 * only tested for a german Windows keyboard
+* some of the keys (WinL, WinR, PrtSc, ScLk) need to be remapped with OS tools, so that they can be typed.
+There is no documentation on how to do that yet.
 * API error handling is missing
 * Menu is missing
 * UI is only english